RPO ZR2

 Regular Production Option ZR2 is a special off-road/suspension package offered by General Motors on their mid-size pickup trucks and SUVs.

 It debuted in 1994 on the Chevrolet S-10 and the GMC Sonoma pickup trucks.
-In 1996 it was expanded to the two-door Chevrolet S-10 Blazer and later offered on the Chevrolet Tracker.
+The Sonoma ZR2 was known as ZR2 High-Rider.
+In 1996 it was expanded to the two-door Chevrolet Blazer and later offered on the Chevrolet Tracker.
 The ZR2 package was gradually phased out with the S-Series pickup and SUV lines.
 However, it has made a comeback as an option on the 2017 Chevrolet Colorado.